JetBrains/kotlin-mobile-docs/topics/create-first-app.md

 Now that you've [set up an environment for KMM development](setup.md), it's time to create your first KMM application.

+0. Make sure that you have correctly [set up an environment for KMM development](setup.md) by choosing the operating system based on your needs and installing appropriate tools.
 1. In Android Studio, select **File** | **New** | **New Project**.
 2. Select **KMM Application** in the list of project templates, and click **Next**.